1.1 The Red Bull X-Alps is an adventure and paragliding competition for selected international athletes.

 - one Backup GPS device recording all movements of the athlete on ground and in the air is mandatory.
 Any GPS device can be used with a sample interval of 1 second.
 It must put out an IGC file with GPS altitude and security record (G Record).

-To be provided by the race organization:
+To be provided by the Race Organization:

-- one live tracking GPS-Tracking-Device
+- one Flymaster live GPS-Tracking-Device with Vario

 The link to the online tracking of the used satellite tracker has to be forwarded to the Race Committee.